 A Message from the Director

-- Infrastructure Deterioration: A water and sewer utility system consists of everything from new pumping stations and tanks to pipelines more than 100 years old.
+- Infrastructure Deterioration - A water and sewer utility system consists of everything from new pump stations and tanks to pipelines more than 100 years old.
 Our biggest liability is our decaying water and sewer infrastructure.
-If we do not raise rates to begin replacing aging water lines, sewers, and other essential assets, we will see an uncontrollable increase in water and sewer system failures.
+If we do not maintain a healthy financial position through rate increases and begin to replace aging water lines, sewer lines, and other essential assets, we will see an uncontrollable increase in water and sewer system failures.

-Unfortunately, these projects can not be accomplished without funding and that is why Greensboro will continue to feel pressure to raise water and sewer rates.
+Unfortunately, these projects cannot be accomplished without funding and that is why Greensboro will continue to experience the need to raise water and sewer rates.